-We find that nearly all our patients with man boobs in New York need both liposuction and gland excision.
+We find that nearly all our patients with man boobs need both liposuction and gland excision.
 In fact, even if the only breast problem a guy has is puffy nipples, with no other excess tissue, the tissue behind the nipple will be breast gland that needs to be excised.
 It can’t be suctioned away.
 Some cosmetic surgeons seem convinced that lipo only can work for many guys with enlarged breasts–we don’t see it that way.
 That’s why we developed our own instruments that can remove both kinds of tissue (gland and fat) with gentle cutting and suctioning as needed.

 2) Their doctor was overly conservative.

 It takes experience with many patients for a plastic surgeon to feel confident re-sculpting a guy’s chest.
 Creating natural looking, smooth results is not as easy as it may seem, and it’s impossible to know exactly what challenges a procedure may pose until the operating team is “in there.”
 A surgeon with limited gynecomastia experience may not know that the nipple and areola must lie flush with the surrounding skin immediately following surgery.
 If not, not enough tissue has been removed.
 (If the nipple is indented, then too much tissue has been eliminated.)